DeMarcoLab/fibsem/fibsem/segmentation/README.md

   num_classes: number of classes in segmentation labels.
 Includes background as class 0.
   optimizer: adam or SGD, not case sensitive
   learning_rate: learning rate used during training
+  wandb_project: name of the wandb project
+  wandb_entity: user name for wandb
+inference:
+  data_dir: directory containing images for inference
+  model_dir: directory containing saved model weights
+  output_dir: directory to save the outputs to
+  wandb: boolean value to determine whether or not to save to wandb.
+  cuda: determines whether to use GPU
+  encoder: specify model architecture.
+List of available encoders in readme.
+  num_classes: number of classes in the segmentation labels.
+Includes background as class 0.
+  wandb_project: name of the wandb project
+  wandb_entity: user name for wandb
 ```
 TODO: Add inference to config.yml